cblemaster/JsonDataDocuments/README.md

 	- View own details
 - Advanced: Update and delete functionality?
 [TBD]

-## Objectives for the project

-Learn about one alternative to relational dbs as the 'database layer'

 ## Business rules
 - User names are required and must be 100 characters or fewer
 - User names must be unique